covjirtii/MentrationMod/README.md

 # MentrationMod
 Adds a new easy moon to Lethal Company!

+Lethal Level Loader is required to run this mod.

 To install this:
 Extract the .zip file (Latest recommended)
 Copy the "covjirtii-MentrationMod" folder into: